martinResearch/MatlabSVG/readme.md

 # Goal

-This repository provides Matlab code to load the content of an SVG file into a simple Matlab structure and a function to dislay this structure in a Matlab figure.
+This repository provides Matlab code to load the content of an SVG file into a simple Matlab structure, to save a Matlab structure containing polygons and images into a SVG file and a function to dislay this structure in a Matlab figure.

 # License